voxpelli/webpage-webmentions/README.md

 ### 0.6.0

+**Hosts needs to do a database migration**.
+People just using the embed are of course fine though – will never break an embed.

 * Fix: Take the [base](https://developer.mozilla.org/docs/Web/HTML/Element/base)-tag into consideration when resolving all relative URL:s
 * Fix: Accept multiple mentions from the same source
 * Improvement: Updating mention content and removing outdated mentions on valid pings (can't yet remove the mention from a page)
-* Improvement: Mentions are now updated and removed in realtime from cutting-edge embeds
+* Improvement: Mentions are now updated and removed in realtime from `cutting-edge` embeds – will likely be back-ported eventually to the legacy embeds

 ### 0.5.2